CluckeyMcCormick/fictional-guacamole/FicGuac/tests/README.md

 ## Rat Emulation Test
 This test is meant to test out the `RatPawn`, which is an intermediate step in developing our AI.
 It also serves as an early test of how we can use *Qodot* and *TrenchBroom* classes.

+## Basic Item Test
+This test tries out some very basic item pick-up, moving, and dropping.
+It only moves one item at a time and has a tendency to accidentally punt some items off the edge.

+## Advanced Item Test
+An improved version of the Basic Item Test.
+Features an actual item testing arena - with walls.
+Spawns the items on demand and moves them to a random location.
+Some items are purposefully spawned out of reach, to test failure state resolution.
+Also ensures we don't try to grab items through walls.